Death Riders

-The Death Riders are a villainous professional wrestling stable performing in All Elite Wrestling (AEW), New Japan Pro-Wrestling (NJPW), and Ring of Honor (ROH).
-It consists of leader Jon Moxley alongside Claudio Castagnoli, Wheeler Yuta, Marina Shafir, Pac, and Daniel Garcia.
+The Death Riders are a villainous professional wrestling stable performing in All Elite Wrestling (AEW), Consejo Mundial de Lucha Libre (CMLL), New Japan Pro-Wrestling (NJPW), and Ring of Honor (ROH).
+The stable consists of leader Jon Moxley, Wheeler Yuta, Claudio Castagnoli, Marina Shafir, Pac, Daniel Garcia, and Gabe Kidd.

 The group was formed in March 2022 as the Blackpool Combat Club and was originally a tag team consisting of Moxley and Bryan Danielson with William Regal, who began his career in Blackpool, as their manager.
 Regal left AEW in November 2022 and the stable betrayed Danielson in September 2024, being taken over by Moxley and changing its name to the Death Riders, before Moxley defeated Danielson to win his fourth AEW World Championship.

-The group has won multiple championships as both the BCC and Death Riders: Moxley won the AEW World Championship twice and NJPW's IWGP World Heavyweight Championship once, Castagnoli won the ROH World Championship twice, Danielson won the AEW World Championship once, and Yuta won the ROH Pure Championship three times.
+The group has won multiple championships as both the BCC and Death Riders: Moxley won the AEW World Championship three times, the AEW Continental Championship once, and NJPW's IWGP Heavyweight Championship once, Castagnoli won the CMLL World Heavyweight Championship once and the ROH World Championship twice, Kidd has won the IWGP Global Heavyweight Championship once, Danielson won the AEW World Championship once, and Yuta won the ROH Pure Championship three times.
 Pac, Castagnoli, and Yuta also won the AEW World Trios Championship.